 One of my wishes was to visit Blue Mountain as I heard “ Mountains are echoed there”.
 The names of the stations at the Blue Mountains are Katoomba Falls, Three Sisters Pick, Laura Falls, Evans Lookout etc were driving me crazy to visit the place once in a lifetime.
 So when I got the opportunity to visit Sydney with Changi Airport without hurry I booked my ticket for the Blue Mountain Day trip.
-Here is my complete Guide to explore Blue Mountain for you as it has many places to visit and you might be lost or skip some places without planning.
+Here is my complete Guide to exploring Blue Mountain for you as it has many places to visit and you might be lost or skip some places without planning.

-As I am sure you have few questions in your mind regarding the place, commute, money, route and other kinds of stuff so before proceeding with the trip details let’s start with few FAQs.
+As I am sure you have a few questions in your mind regarding the place, commute, money, route and other kinds of stuff so before proceeding with the trip details let’s start with a few FAQs.

 I bought an Opal card to travel to Sydney and nearby places.
 (Read more about Opal card, imp checklist and transport here) Getting to the Blue Mountains from Sydney is very easy and you can commute by car or train.
 The car is a bit expensive and I commuted by train.
 Regular trains depart from Central Station and it takes 2.5 to reach there.
-After that, I boarded a hop n hop bus to travel Blue Mountain zone that stops at some of the most spectacular attractions.
+After that, I boarded a hop-n-hop bus to travel Blue Mountain zone that stops at some of the most spectacular attractions.
 On weekdays train costs around AUD 9 but I travelled on Sunday and I covered the train round cap at AUD 2.70.

 Such a random question came to my mind too and I guess the mountains range look blue from a distance because of the atmosphere.
 As per my knowledge, there are clad in tremendous woods of eucalypts (usually called gum trees), which in the blistering sun release a fine fog of eucalyptus oil from their leaves.
-The fog refracts light, which makes the fog look blue a ways off.
+The fog refracts light, which makes the fog look blue and a ways off.

 There are a lot many spots you can see either for a day tour or for 2 to 3 days.
 I have chosen a day tour and almost covered places like Katoomba, Three Sisters rock, echo Points, Lookout, Leura Cascade and a Village tour and many more spots.
 The walking trail was so scenic that I almost forgot to reach the bus stop and walk, I came across the railway station.

-My Explorer Bus picked me from Katoomba railway station and in between many spots I preferred to get down at stop 8 to start my journey with Katoomba Falls.
+My Explorer Bus picked me up from Katoomba railway station and in between many spots I preferred to get down at stop 8 to start my journey with Katoomba Falls.
 Katoomba Cascades makes a picturesque destination to an incredibly short walk that additionally takes in probably the best view in the Blue Mountains.
 As I strolled down at Katoomba Falls Kiosk, crossed the stairs and tenderly downhill through the backwoods and trailing greeneries, to arrive at a lookout at the lip of tremendous Katoomba Falls.

-Head upstream on a phenomenal new footpath through balancing bog to reach Katoomba Cascades.
+Head upstream on a phenomenal new footpath through a balancing bog to reach Katoomba Cascades.
 The brook is wide and shallow here, and you can paddle crosswise over to the base of the cascade.

 Backtrack your means to the junction, and this time stroll up the means to the confined sandstone island of Reid’s Plateau.
 A track circles right around, wriggling through an eccentric man-made cavern cover and evading the edge of a deep ravine, before bringing you out to the world’s best view.